FREE Case Review (866) 588-0600

 What's the Problem with TDF Medications?

-One lawsuit recently filed against Gilead Sciences alleges that HIV patients suffered from up to a decade of “additional accumulated kidney and bone toxicity” from tenofovir disoproxil fumarate, the active ingredient in Complera and other similar TDF medications, while the manufacturer withheld an equally effective yet safer product with patent protection in order to maximize profits.
+One lawsuit recently filed against Gilead Sciences alleges that HIV patients suffered from up to a decade of “additional accumulated kidney and bone toxicity” from tenofovir disoproxil fumarate, the active ingredient in Complera and other similar TDF medications, while the manufacturer withheld an equally effective yet safer product with patent protection to maximize profits.

-TDF lawsuits claim that Gilead knew that their HIV medicines were dangerous drugs that had to be given in high doses to be effective, which meant they could cause bone loss, chronic kidney disease (renal failure / kidney failure), and a buildup of lactic acid (lactic acidosis), yet the company neglected to adequately warn about the risk of patient health on the products’ labeling.
+TDF lawsuits claim that Gilead knew that their HIV medicines were dangerous drugs that had to be given in high doses to be effective, which meant they could cause bone loss, chronic kidney disease (renal failure/kidney failure), and a buildup of lactic acid (lactic acidosis), yet the company neglected to adequately warn about the risk of patient health on the product’s labeling.

 Judge Clears Suit Alleging Market HIV Medications Defectively Designed

-U.S. District Judge Jon S. Tigar has greenlighted a strict product liability lawsuit filed by a group of patients seeking compensation who suffered bone loss, accusing Gilead Sciences Inc. of negligence, products liability, and a host of other allegations surrounding its tenofovir disoproxil fumarate- containing HIV medicines, but agreed to narrow the scope of the case by tossing allegations that Gilead hid knowledge that the medicines are “unreasonably and unnecessarily unsafe."
-Tigar cleared various other claims made in the suit, including design defect, negligence and product liability claims.
+According to the Clinical Info, U.S. District Judge Jon S. Tigar has greenlighted a strict product liability lawsuit filed by a group of patients seeking compensation who suffered bone loss, accusing Gilead Sciences Inc. of negligence, product liability, and a host of other allegations surrounding its tenofovir disoproxil fumarate- containing HIV medicines [3], but agreed to narrow the scope of the case by tossing allegations that Gilead hid knowledge that the medicines are “unreasonably and unnecessarily unsafe.”

 Which Other HIV Medications Have Been Linked to Kidney Failure?